When it comes to web development and server management, the .htaccess

-When it comes to web development and server management, the .htaccess file is a powerful tool that often goes unnoticed.
+file is a powerful tool that often goes unnoticed.
 This small but mighty file plays a critical role in the configuration of Apache web servers, providing developers and administrators with a way to control and customize server behavior without altering core server files.
+In this blog, we’ll explore what the .htaccess

 What is .htaccess?

-The .htaccess file is a configuration file used by the Apache web server to manage various aspects of a website’s operation.
-The term .htaccess stands for "hypertext access," reflecting its primary function of controlling access and permissions on the server.
+file is a configuration file used by the Apache web server to manage various aspects of a website’s operation.
+The term .htaccess

 This file is typically located in the root directory of a website, but it can also be placed in any directory where you want to apply specific rules.
-When a browser requests a file from the server, Apache checks the .htaccess file to determine how to handle the request.
+When a browser requests a file from the server, Apache checks the .htaccess

 Key Functions of .htaccess